-Certification of the consolidated financial statements pursuant to 154bis of Legislative Decree 58 of 24 February 1998
+Certification of the consolidated financial statements pursuant to 154bis of Legislative Decree 58 of 24 February 1998 of the administrative and accounting procedures for the preparation of the financial statements in financial year 2015.

-Amaro, 13 March 2015
+Amaro, 11 March 2016

-- 1. We the undersigned, Roberto Siagri, the Chief Executive Officer and Sandro Barazza, the Financial Reporting Manager of Eurotech SpA, hereby attest, pursuant to article 154-bis, paragraphs 3 and 4 of Legislative Decree 58 of 24 February 1998, to: - the adequacy in relation to the characteristics of the company and - the effective application - of the administrative and accounting procedures for the preparation of the financial statements in financial year 2014. - 2.
-Valuation of the adequacy of the administrative and accounting procedures for the formation of the condensed financial statements at 31 December 2014 is based on a model Eurotech defined in line with the CoSO framework (document in the CoSO Report) and also takes into account the document "Internal Control over Financial Reporting Guidance for Smaller Public Companies", both prepared by the Committee of Sponsoring Organizations of the Treadway Commission that represent a generally accepted reference framework on the international level. - 3.
+- 1. We the undersigned, Roberto Siagri, the Chief Executive Officer and Sandro Barazza, the Financial Reporting Manager of Eurotech SpA, hereby attest, pursuant to Art.
+154-bis, paragraphs 3 and 4 of Legislative Decree 58 of 24 February 1998, to: - the adequacy in relation to the characteristics of the company and - the effective application

+- 2. Valuation of the adequacy of the administrative and accounting procedures for the formation of the condensed financial statements at 31 December 2015 is based on a model Eurotech defined in line with the CoSO framework (document in the CoSO Report) and also takes into account the document "Internal Control over Financial Reporting Guidance for Smaller Public Companies", both prepared by the Committee of Sponsoring Organizations of the Treadway Commission that represent a generally accepted reference framework on the international level. - 3.
 We furthermore attest that:

-The consolidated financial statements to 31 December 2014:
+The consolidated financial statements to 31 December 2015: